modesttree/Projeny/README.md

 <img src="Docs/Screen5.png?raw=true" alt="Package Manager" />

 Click the Open Solution button.
-You will most likely get an error about the path to Visual Studio not being defined.
-To fix this, open up the `Projeny.yaml` file at the root of the folder structure and change it to include a value for `VisualStudioIdePath`.
-For example:
+By default this will open the solution using the default program, but you can also set this explicitly in the `Projeny.yaml` by setting a value for `VisualStudioIdePath` like below:

     PathVars:
         UnityPackagesDir: '[ConfigDir]/UnityPackages'